 - Engaging in illegal business practices.
 Using an uncertified mechanic, renting to unlicensed drivers, skipping maintenance checks, and repairing broken parts with low-quality replacements are examples of misconduct that could get the rental company into legal trouble.

 If an accident happens due to rental company negligence or wrongdoing, the victims(s) can file claims against the company.
 The company must be guilty of some type of negligence that injured others to be liable for damages.
-Talk to an accident lawyer in Long Beach for more information about a rental car accident claim.
+Talk to an Long Beach personal injury lawyer for more information about a rental car accident claim.